UofS-Pulse-Binfo/tripal_ws_brapi/docs/topics/call_types/call_types.rst

        (see Manage Search Request Log).

 This modules has built-in calls namely v1/calls, v1/germplasm, v1/crops, v1/commoncropnames
-and search call v1/search/germplasm, alternatively, all of this call can be viewed as BrAPI call response by requesting v1/calls call.
+and search call v1/search/germplasm, all of these calls can be viewed by requesting using the BrAPI call url structure.

-.. note:: Host/web-services/brapi/v1/call or host/web-services/brapi/v2/serverinfo
+**For example: Host/web-services/brapi/v1/call or host/web-services/brapi/v2/serverinfo **

 Apart from these predefined calls mentioned, an external module (hosted by the same Drupal website) can implement a call or override a call without necessarily storing call assets in the same directory as this module, which will enable developers to extend functionality.

+See Setup Tripal WS BrAPI Call.